 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

-Enjoy a free day exploring Santiago before transferring to Valparaiso to board the Norwegian Sun where you will begin an unforgettable cruise around South America.
+Enjoy a free day exploring Buenos Aires before transferring to the Norwegian Sun to begin an unforgettable cruise around South America.

 Day 10 CRUISING: USHUAIA, ARGENTINA & BEAGLE CHANNEL